-At 10 weeks pregnant, your baby has started his or her very own exercise program.
-And with arms and legs that can now bend, there are a lot of new abilities to practice.
+When you are 10 weeks pregnant, your baby has started his or her very own exercise program.
+With arms and legs that can now bend, there are a lot of new abilities to practice.
 To watch some amazing videos showing fetal development, click here.

 For mom, this is a good time to start exercising too, especially if the nausea and exhaustion are subsiding.
 You’ll find tips and advice regarding pregnancy yoga here.

 The fetal age of your baby is now 8 weeks.
 Even though he or she is still tiny, he (she) already looks like a little baby in many ways.
 And acts like a little baby too!
 Your uterus has now become an inside playground.
 The little baby has begun to move inside you, kicking and waving more than you can even imagine.

 Although you cannot feel the movements yet, you will in time be able to recognize each time your little one rolls over, kicks or even hiccups once they grow larger.

 Here is more on what is going on with your baby this week:

 - Approximately 1.2 inches (3 cm) long from crown to rump, weighing less than a sixth of an ounce (around 4 grams), your baby now has fully functional organs and details are beginning to be more apparent.

 - Swallowing fluid is something your baby is practicing now while swimming around on the inside.